scandum/fluxsort/README.md

 Analyzer
 --------
 Fluxsort starts out with an analyzer that detects fully sorted arrays and sorts reverse order arrays using n comparisons.
-It also splits the array in 4 segments and obtains a measure of presortedness for each segment, switching to [quadsort](https://github.com/scandum/quadsort) if the segment is more than 50% random.
+It also splits the array in 4 segments and obtains a measure of presortedness for each segment, switching to [quadsort](https://github.com/scandum/quadsort) if the segment is more than 50% ordered.

 Partitioning
 ------------